Zhanb6/ARTA-Software/README.md

 # ARTA-Software
-I am working as a Business Analytics
+I am working as a Business Analytics in ARTA-Software